 If this is you, sales can be a suitable shift.

 Correct, if you are a low performer!

-If you decide to become a high performer and genuinely wants to help people and businesses, and also master the product or service that you want to sell, many people and of course your buyers want to talk to you.
+If you decide to become a high performer and genuinely want to help people and businesses, and also master the product or service that you want to sell, many people and of course your buyers want to talk to you.

-They actually happy to wait in line or behind closed doors so that they can ask you questions.
+They are actually happy to wait in line or behind closed doors so that they can ask you questions.

 So do not be mediocre.
 Aim for the top.